lupyuen/lupyuen.github.io/src/auto2.md

 Now comes the most complicated checkpoint: __LoRaWAN Test__.

-For this test our script shall...
+For this test our script shall do some wireless comms...

 1. Send a __Join LoRaWAN Network__ Request